lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 * **Test 1:** Create a Postman POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/add-customer-location' with the json body '{"customer_location_id": "my-first-location", "access_token": "my life access token if applicable in alphanumeric", "email": "some@email.com", "zipcode": "11111"}'

 Or using Curl (NOTE: Assume access_token is "abcd1234", you can set it to any alphanumeric):

 ```
 # setup env variable for exposed route
 export AS_HOST=winter-mountain-2372.us-east1.apps.akkaserverless.com
 ```

 and run

 ```
 curl -X POST -H "Content-Type: application/json"  --data '{"customer_location_id": "my-first-location", "access_token": "abcd1234", "email": "some@email.com", "zipcode": "11111"}' https://${AS_HOST}/wirelessmesh/add-customer-location
 ```

 * You should see a response of '200(OK) {}', this will be the response of any POST
 * Ideally it should trigger PublishCustomerLocationAdded action, which write data to topic "wirelessmesh", we can check it by command

 ```
 gcloud pubsub subscriptions pull wirelessmesh-feed --auto-ack
 ```

 NOTE: sometimes you need to wait for like 30-60 seconds for data ready.
 If it does not data, just retry several times.

-It will show a data like
+It will show data like

 ```
 ┌────────────────────────────┬──────────────────┬──────────────────────────────────────────────────┬────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
 │            DATA            │    MESSAGE_ID    │                    ATTRIBUTES                    │                                                                                               ACK_ID                                                                                               │